-Condition Consent Plan Consistency with and linkage to LMP Section 36: Condition 10; Construction Method The purpose of the CMS is to detail the methods that OfTI Licences: Condition Statement (CMS) will be implemented during the construction of the 3.2.2.4 Development.
+Condition Consent Plan Consistency with and linkage to LMP Section 36: Condition 10; Construction Method The purpose of the CMS is to detail the methods that are OfTI Licences: Condition Statement (CMS) implemented during the construction of the 3.2.2.4 Development.
 The CMS is consistent with the LMP.
-Section 36: Condition 15; Vessel Management The VMP will consider the management and OfTI Marine Licence: Plan (VMP) coordination of vessels.
-The VMP must be consistent Condition 3.2.2.8 & OSP with the LMP.
-Marine Licence: Condition 3.2.2.9 Section 36: Condition 16; Operation and The Operation and Maintenance Programme (OMP) sets OfTI Marine Licence: Maintenance out the procedures and good working practices for the Condition 3.2.3.2 & OSP Programme (OMP) operational and maintenance (O&M) phase of the Marine Licence: Condition Development.
+Section 36: Condition 15; Vessel Management The VMP considers the management and coordination OfTI Marine Licence: Plan (VMP) of vessels.
+The VMP must be consistent with the LMP.
+Condition 3.2.2.8 & OSP Marine Licence: Condition 3.2.2.9 Section 36: Condition 16; Operation and The Operation and Maintenance Programme (OMP) sets OfTI Marine Licence: Maintenance out the procedures and good working practices for the Condition 3.2.3.2 & OSP Programme (OMP) operational and maintenance (O&M) phase of the Marine Licence: Condition Development.
 The OMP must be, consistent with the 3.2.3.1 LMP.